 With the August 12 announcement of the Inflation Reduction Act comes thunderous optimism: “The Senate Inflation Reduction Act could cut annual emissions in 2030 by an additional ~1 billion metric tons; could close two-thirds of the remaining emissions gap between current policy and the nation’s 2030 climate target of 50% below 2005; reduce cumulative GHG emissions by 6.3 billion tons over the next decade” according to Princeton University’s ZERO (Zero-carbon Energy Systems Research and Optimization Laboratory).

-Two core incentives take center stage to enhance the market penetrability of renewable energy under the IRA: (ITC) and (PTC).
+Two core incentives take center stage to enhance the market penetrability of renewable energy under the IRA: Investment Tax Credit (ITC) and Production Tax Credit (PTC).
 What are the ITC and PTC?
 Who is eligible?
 What are the revisions made under the IRA?
 If these questions sound familiar, this explainer is for you.

 The ITC and PTC have appeared in the United States’ tax code since the 1978 Energy Tax Act and 1992 Energy Policy Act, respectively.
 As revised under the IRA, they can significantly cut the costs of eligible clean energy businesses by slashing tax liabilities.
 If you are an energy developer looking to finance clean energy projects, you have to choose one of each per project.